-The first European to have discovered Norfolk Island Pine was captain James Cook in 1774 on his voyage to the South Pacific in the HMS Resolution.
+The first European to have discovered Norfolk Island Pine was Captain James Cook in 1774 on his voyage to the South Pacific in the HMS Resolution.

-The timber was used for sailing ship masts and later used for wood turning together with similar Cook Pine.
+The timber was used for sailing ship masts and later used for woodturning together with similar Cook Pine.
 It is extensively used in Hawaii.

 I recently received a shipment of 20,000 pounds of this wood from Kauai.

 I discovered the Norfolk Island Pine in 1975 when I lived on Hanalei Bay, Kauai for a year.
 I and my family have been visiting the beautiful island of Kauai often ever since.
-I love the beauty and the colors and the dramatic ruggedness of the wood which reminds me of the Napali coast.
+I love the beauty and the colors and the dramatic ruggedness of the wood which reminds me of the Napali Coast.

 The Norfolk Pine wood I use comes from Kauai which for me is a healing place.
 Norfolk Pine is a special tree.
 It grows so straight it was once used as masts for sailing ships.
 The tree has symmetrical rings of branches that grow around the trunk, which gives a bowl turner a natural edge to follow.
-Working with this tough wood takes skill, strength, experience and an artist’s touch to achieve a razor-sharp natural edge – much less an entire vessel that’s so thin has a dramatic, translucent glow.
+Working with this tough wood takes skill, strength, experience, and an artist’s touch to achieve a razor-sharp natural edge, creating an entire vessel that’s so thin it has a dramatic, translucent glow.